Follow Natural Life Energy

-Vegans and vegetarians also benefit that their diets that their are high in vitamin C. Vitamin C greatly increases absorption of non-heme iron, by binding with the non-heme iron and allowing it to reach the intestines so it can be absorbed into the bloodstream.
+Vegans and vegetarians who eat a well-balanced diet also benefit because their diets tend to be high in vitamin C. Vitamin C greatly increases absorption of non-heme iron, by binding with the non-heme iron and allowing it to reach the intestines for absorption into the bloodstream.

 Recommended Daily Allowance Of Iron